milfrisi/generative-art-generator/README.md

-# generative-art-generator
+# Generative-art-generator
-generator for generative art using p5js
+Generator for generative art using p5js

+This project is created by MOOD.
+MOOD are @bandudas & @milfrisi